mmrahmanwritescode/microsoft-inspired-admin-template/README.md

 ---------------------
 - This template is a small personal/prototype template.
 Replace or add a license file if you plan to publish or reuse widely.
 - Bootstrap and Font Awesome are used under their respective licenses (CDN usage).
 Check their docs for commercial use if required.

-If you want, I can:
-- Add a `package.json` and simple npm scripts for a dev server and build flow.
-- Convert CSS to SCSS variables and organize partials.
-- Add small client-side form validation and a demo data JSON for the tables.